Nio EC7

-The Nio EC7 is a battery-powered mid-size luxury crossover SUV manufactured by Chinese electric car company Nio.
+The Nio EC7 is a battery electric mid-size luxury crossover SUV manufactured by Chinese electric car company Nio.
 It was announced on the Nio Day in late 2022 and first deliveries are scheduled for June 2023.
-The EC7 serves as the flagship coupe SUV.

 Overview

 The EC7 is a 5-door, 5-seater crossover SUV with a sporting roofline.
 It is a "crossover coupe" counterpart to the more boxy ES7.
 The car is offered with an option for a 150-kWh battery, available for all current Nio models.
 The EC7 is powered by a lithium-ion battery pack, which is swappable, just like the Nio ES8.
 The EC7 acts as a direct competitor to the Tesla Model X.

 Specifications

 The EC7 generates 653 hp, translating into a 0–100 km/h time of 3.8 seconds.
 This version uses a 300 kW induction motor in the rear and a 180 kW permanent magnet motor in the front.